Having a strong online portfolio is crucial for any graphic designer.

-Format templates allow for graphic designers to create stand out and fully customizable portfolio websites that let them showcase the full scope of their talent as a designer.
+Format templates allow graphic designers to create stand-out and fully customizable portfolio websites that let them showcase the full scope of their talent as a designer.
 From students to full-time professionals, these designers used Format website portfolio templates and have some of the best graphic design portfolio examples to browse through for inspiration.
-These portfolio website templates are fully customizable, mobile-friendly, come with social media integration, and much more.
+These portfolio website templates are fully customizable, and mobile-friendly, come with social media integration, and much more.

 Format Template: Stockholm